Approximate Bregman near neighbors in sublinear time: Beyond the triangle inequality: The General Case: Asymmetric Divergences

 We now bound the number of cells that will be added to our search queue.
-We do so indirectly, by placing a lower bound on the maximum side length of all such cells, and note that for the asymmetric case we get an additional factor of $\frac{1}{\mu+1}$.
+We do so indirectly, by placing a lower bound on the maximum $\sqrt{\breg}$-side-length of all such cells, and note that for the asymmetric case we get an additional factor of $\frac{1}{\mu+1}$.

+\begin{lemma} The $\sqrt{\breg}$-diameter of an $\sqrt{\breg}$-cube $C$ of $\sqrt{\breg}$-side-length $s$ is bounded by $(\mu+1) \sqrt{d} s$. \end{lemma} \begin{proof} Since the cube may be covered by a $\sqrt{\breg}$-left-ball of radius $\sqrt{d} s$ placed at a suitably chosen corner (by lemma \ref{acube}), lemma \ref{leftcircle} bounding the diameter of such a ball gives the required bound on the diameter of the cube. \end{proof}